Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

+6. What is the Linux shell used for ?
+	It allows you to communicate with operating system.

-6. What is the Linux shell used for ? it allows you to communicate with the shell, the commands in the shell can <----> Select all that apply.
+  7. Fill in the blan: When you communicate with the shell, the commands in the shell can <----> Select all that apply.
 	- Take input
 	- Give error messages
 	- give output